NotWoods/tigeroakes.com/content/posts/flik/index.md

 FLIK's FAQ has a totally different definition for apprenticeships.
 "Apprenticeships are a mentorship-first experience, where the apprentice is not entitled to a wage...
 Our legal team has written a secure contract for this specific reason so it is important you keep us in the loop.
 The apprenticeship is legally defined as a volunteer role.
 The apprentice can be hired after the 3 month period with a recruitment fee due to FLIK."
 FLIK uses "apprentice" as a special term to avoid saying "unpaid intern", and their FAQ makes it clear that they are legally "volunteers".

 But candidates for FLIK are also not really volunteers.
 Founders are hiring students for their for-profit companies, with the potential for a job afterwards - as indicated by FLIK's $500 recruiting fee.
-FLIK's site states that they help founders "Bring more incredible womxn into your circle to help you build your company".
+FLIK's site states that they help founders "Bring more incredible women into your circle to help you build your company".
 FLIK promotes that their apprentices, "have direct access to top executives of innovative companies for consistent mentorship", implying that startup founders have time to generously mentor the next generation while they're running their company.

 FLIK is taking advantage of young people looking to work in the growing tech industry.
 It feels especially predatory with the focus on gender, knowing the dynamics of women in tech.
 I don't want anyone to work with leaders who perpetuate a culture of taking advantage of people, whether intentional or not.
 I want to believe this was created in good faith, but FLIK's intentionally misleading terminology makes it difficult to feel like they didn't know exactly what they were doing.